JuanmiGuerrero15/cs50-python-completed/README.md

 - Computational syntax
 - Information extraction
 - Text classification
+- Stylometry
 - Machine learning for language
 - Large Language Models (LLMs)

+---

+# 📝 Final Project

+## Computational Text Analysis

+For my CS50P final project, I developed a **Python-based computational text analysis program**.

+### 🔍 Language Identification

+The program can create and use language profiles based on reference texts.
+These profiles represent the distribution of characters and other textual features found in a language corpus.

+When a new text is provided, the program processes it and compares its characteristics with the stored language profiles.
+It then calculates similarity scores and uses them to estimate the most likely language.

+This approach demonstrates how relatively simple statistical properties of language can be used to perform a basic NLP task.

+### 📁 Project Structure

+The complete implementation can be found in the [`final project`](./final%20project) folder.

+The project includes the Python source code, reference language profiles, textual data, and tests used to validate the main functionality.

+The project was designed as a standalone command-line application and brings together many of the concepts developed throughout CS50P, including functions, loops, dictionaries, sets, file I/O, JSON, regular expressions, exception handling, unit testing, and modular program design.

+### 🎯 Why I Chose This Project

+I chose this project because I wanted the final assignment to go beyond demonstrating Python syntax and instead connect programming with my background in **Hispanic Philology and linguistics**.

+The project represents an initial step toward **computational linguistics and NLP**, where linguistic phenomena can be represented as data and analysed through computational methods.

+It also allowed me to explore a question that is particularly interesting to me: **how much information about language and writing style can be extracted from the text itself?**

 ---